-Sodium levels between 20 - 200 mg/L must be reported every 5 years.
-Natural levels of fluoride between 1.5 - 2.4 mg/L must be reported every 5 years.
+^{}Sodium levels between 20 - 200 mg/L must be reported every 5 years.

 The following Table summarizes the most recent results for the Lead Testing Program.
 Lead samples are taken every 3 years.
 Levels of alkalinity and pH are monitored twice per year in the distribution system to ensure water quality is consistent and does not facilitate leaching of lead into the water.